microsoft/aksworkshop/_entries/02-01 challenge1.md

 ##### **Option 2 (*Preview*):** Create an AKS cluster with the cluster autoscaler

 > **Note** This will not work in the lab environment.
 You can only do this on a subscription where you have access to enable preview features.
+Additionally, if you're running this on an Azure Pass, please add `--load-balancer-sku basic` to the flags, as the Azure Pass only supports the basic Azure Load Balancer.

   {% collapsible %}